A Morphological Model to Separate Resolved-Unresolved Sources in the DESI Legacy Surveys: Application in the LS4 Alert Stream: Model Data

 Stars and galaxies appear fairly different in broad-band colors, as displayed on the right panel of Figure~\ref{fig:bias}.
 On average stars observed in the COSMOS field are redder than galaxies.
 While the bulk majority of stars and galaxies show a $r-i$ color between $\sim$0--1.5\,mag, the reddest objects ($r-i>1.5$\,mag) consist mostly of late-type stars, whereas the bluest objects ($r-i<0$\,mag) are predominantly star-forming galaxies.
 By making a cut in $\sim \mathrm{Acc = \frac{TP + TN}{P + N}}. \mathrm{TP+FN}$) and $n-n_s$ galaxies ($= 2\times10^7$ sources ($\sim$7\%) are not covered by $z$ filter, among which the $grz$ model will be highly biased.

 By construction, the Hybrid model has exactly the same features as the White model when either $gr$ or $iz$ filters are both missing.
 In Figure~\ref{fig:score_hist} we display the score distribution of the Hybrid model for Gaia stars, which has all-sky coverage up to $\sim$21\,mag.
 The fraction of stars with incomplete filter coverage should thus be representative of the entire LS dataset.
 The results again suggest a near-perfect classification accuracy for bright stars, even if a non-negligible fraction of stars are subject to missing filters.
 Among the Gaia stars with extremely low scores ($\le$0.1), almost half of them do not have either $gr$ or $iz$ data.
 Nevertheless, the decrease in TPR is mild.
 We therefore conclude that the Hybrid model is robust against missing filters.
+In the published catalog, we adopt scores from the Hybrid model.